 - Density of people in an outdoor location

 There are many types of masks you can use to protect yourself and others.
 Here is a look at some of the most common types of protection available.

 - Surgical masks.
 Also known as a medical mask, these filter out large particles in the air.
 They should only be worn once and then discarded.

 - Cloth masks.
-Typically hand-sewn, these are created with fabric and may be easier to find.
 Cloth masks should have multiple layers of fabric and fit securely around your face, completely covering your nose and mouth.
-For example, a wire in the part that covers the bridge of your nose could help keep the mask securely in place.
+A wire in the part that covers the bridge of your nose could help keep the mask securely in place.
 These should be washed regularly.

-Regardless of the mask you choose, you must wear it properly to achieve protection.
+Regardless of the mask you choose, you must wear it properly to protect yourself and those around you.

-- Don’t share masks with others.
+- Do not share masks with others.
 Everyone in your household should have their own set of masks that they use.

 - If your masks are reusable, remember to clean and store them safely.

 - Never touch the outside of the mask.

 - Wash your hands before and after handling your mask: This is as important a protective measure as wearing the mask.